hodaUsama/hodaUsama.github.io/_posts/2025-05-01-descriptive-vs-inferential.md

 title: "Descriptive vs Inferential Statistics – A Simple Start"
 date: 2025-05-01
 categories: [statistics, beginner]
-tags: [descriptive, inferential, machine-learning, foundation]
+tags: [descriptive, inferential, machine-learning, foundation,data science]
 comments: true
+description: "Understand the difference between descriptive and inferential statistics with simple examples, Python code, and machine learning context."
+toc: true

 ---

-Before we teach a computer how to “learn,” we first need to understand our data.
-That’s where <strong>statistics</strong> comes in — not the scary kind with symbols and proofs, but the <strong>practical kind</strong> that helps us:
+Before building any machine learning model, it's essential to understand your data.
+That’s where <strong>statistics</strong> — especially <strong> descriptive and inferential statistics</strong> — come in.
+In this post, you’ll learn the difference between the two and why both are crucial for data science and ML success.

 ✔️ Understand the data we have
 ✔️ Ask the right questions